mayakraft/Geodesic/readme.md

 geodesic dome2 = octahedronDome(8, 1/2.); // 8V 8/16 dome

- // reuse an object, free it first freeGeodesic(&dome);  // don’t call unless it’s been allocated!
+ // reuse an object, free it first deleteGeodesic(&dome);  // don’t call unless it’s been allocated!

  // in an OpenGL context
 glPushMatrix();